devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - When enabled, all commands and outputs (including shell commands, Nginx reloads, PM2 actions, etc.) are shown.
 - When disabled (default), only concise and essential output is shown.

+## Audit Log

+Every command run through pb-manager is recorded in `~/.pb-manager/audit.log` with a timestamp and the command details.
+This helps with administrative auditing and tracking changes.

+## PocketBase Version Notification

+At the start of every command, pb-manager checks (with a 24-hour cache) if a new PocketBase version is available.
+If so, a notification is displayed at the top of the command output, reminding you to update.

+## DNS Validation

+When adding a new instance with HTTPS enabled, pb-manager will check that the domain resolves and that its A or AAAA records point to your server's public IP.
+If not, the process will abort and you must fix your DNS before proceeding.

 ## Potential Issues & Disclaimer